alovajs/alovajs.github.io/v2/tutorial/getting-started/method.md

 :::warning Things to note when using the `GlobalFetch` adapter

-Due to fetch api limitations, the **GlobalFetch** adapter provided by alova does not support upload progress.
+Due to fetch API limitations, the **GlobalFetch** adapter provided by alova does not support upload progress.
 If you need to upload progress, please use [XMLHttpRequest Adapter](/v2/tutorial/request-adapter/alova-adapter-xhr) or [axios Adapter](/v2/tutorial/request-adapter/alova-adapter-axios).

 You can also write your own request adapter, see [Writing Request Adapter](/v2/tutorial/custom/custom-http-adapter) for details.